Understanding the Difference between == and Equals() Method in C#

 C# dispose vs finalize – Understanding the difference between dispose and finalize in C#

-Dispose() and Finalize() are crucial methods for releasing resources in C#.
-These methods are used to clean up resources, such as database connections and files that are no longer needed.
-However, there are some significant differences between the dispose and finalize methods in C#.
+The Dispose() and Finalize() are important methods for releasing resources in C#.
+We use these methods to clean up resources that are no longer needed, such as database connections and files.
+However, there are significant differences between the “dispose” and “finalize” methods in C#.

 • The IDisposable interface defines the Dispose() method, while the Object class defines the Finalize() method.